 |

-The Shakespeare Temperance Trust Have generously donated us funding to build and kit out a new boot and bait cabin for the service users.
+The Shakespeare Temperance Trust Have generously donated us funding to build and kit out a new boot cabin for the service users.
+This means that they have their own private space to store all their gear and get changed (2015-16)

 If you think that you or your business would be able to help with our funding, or donations of equipment please don't hesitate to get in touch with us here at LionMouth Rural Centre: